top of page

 • Limit 3 colors

-Email designs to ccff.president@gmail.com by Friday, January 19, 2024 at 11:59pm.
+Email designs to ccff.president@gmail.com with the subject line “Program Cover Design” or “T-shirt Design” by Friday, January 10, 2025 at 11:59pm.
 No late submissions will be accepted.
+Include your first and last name and school name.

 Students whose designs are selected will receive an award certificate and a check for $50.